exasol/pytest-plugins/pytest-saas/README.md

 pytest-exasol-saas Plugin
 =========================
 This project has been discontinued.
-For integration tests running on SaaS please use the `pytest-backend` plugin.
+For integration tests running on SaaS please use the [pytest-exasol-backend](https://pypi.org/project/pytest-exasol-backend/) plugin.
 -----------------------------------------------------------------------------------------------------------------

 The `pytest-exasol-saas` plugin is a pytest plugin designed to facilitate the integration